The EURA Governing Board has 20 members representing 14 countries

 Paula is a Corporate Member of the Irish Planning Institute (IPI) and is the chair of the IPI’s Technical and Education committee.
 She is an associate editor of the EURA journal Urban Research and Practice.

 Danielle Sinnett is the Director of the Centre for Sustainable Planning and Environments and a member of the World Health Organization Collaborating Centre for Healthy Urban Environments at the University of the West of England.
-She is an Associate Professor in Green Infrastructure, with expertise in land regeneration and the relationship between the built environment and health.
-Her research has focussed on green infrastructure primarily as a mechanism to regenerate brownfield and contaminated land, and the impacts of greening these sites.
+She is a Professor in Sustainable Built Environments, with expertise in land regeneration and green infrastructure.
+Much of her research has focussed on different aspects of green infrastructure, including as a mechanism to regenerate brownfield and contaminated land, the planning and delivery of green infrastructure in urban environments, and the benefits it provides particularly for health and wellbeing.
+She has been awarded funding from the UK's national funding agency, UKRI, the Wellcome Trust and the European Commission, as well as numerous consultancy research projects producing evidence and guidance for policymakers, practitioners and NGOs.

-Cristina Stanus is Associate Professor of Political Science at the Lucian Blaga University of Sibiu, where she teaches courses public policy and governance.
-Her research interests focus on the comparative study of local government and politics and the public governance of societal sectors.
-More recently she is involved in project focusing on the governance of urban education in Europe.
-As a consultat she has been involved in projects for the United Nations Development Programme, the Educational Support Program of the Open Society Foundations and various Romanian non-governmental associations.
+Cristina Stănuș has joined the EURA Board in 2015.
+She is Associate Professor of Political Science at the Lucian Blaga University of Sibiu in Romania.
+There, she teaches courses on governance, public policy analysis, and research methodology.
+Her research focuses on local government and politics in Romania in a comparative context and the public governance of societal sectors.
+She has participated in several international comparative research projects and has published the results of her research on local government and politics in Romania in international journals and edited books.
+Before entering the academia, she has worked for civic non-governmental organisations in Romania.
+Her consultancy work includes projects for the United Nations Development Programme, the Educational Support Program of the Open Society Foundations, and various Romanian non-governmental associations.

 Carla Tedesco is Associate Professor in Urban and Regional Planning at the Dep. of Architecture and Arts – Università IUAV di Venezia.
 She is coordinator of the bachelor’s degree in Planning and urban design.
 Her research interests are concerned with Europeanization of urban policy and spatial planning in Italy, community involvement in urban regeneration and social innovation.
 She has carried out research work, presented papers and published on these issues being part of national and international research groups.
 She has been deputy mayor in charge for urban planning and policy in Bari (2014-2019).